RandomIv/SelfAssessment/Skills/Programming.md

   - collection: 🖐️ used
   - set: 🖐️ used
   - hash table: 🖐️ used
-  - linked list: 👂 heard
+  - linked list: 🖐️ used
   - doubly list
   - unrolled list
   - circular list
-  - queue: 👂 heard
+  - queue: 🖐️ used
-  - stack: 👂 heard
+  - stack: 🖐️ used
   - deque: 👂 heard
   - tree: 👂 heard
-  - graph: 👂 heard
+  - graph: 🖐️ used
   - iterator: 👂 heard
   - mutable state
   - immutable state